bobchen48/Writeups/Palo Alto NGFW Engineer/README.md

 Additionally, I built my a Quizlet flashcard deck to review key concepts.
 I found this especially valueable for reviewing via spaced repetition.

 ## First Attempt ##
-After I finished the Palo Alto learning course and first two videos of WesleyCyber's NGFW playlist that he released, I went in for my first attempt into the exam.
+After I finished the Palo Alto learning course and first two videos of WesleyCyber's NGFW playlist that he released, I went in for my first crack at the exam

 As I went through the exam, a steady sense of unease set in.
 Many questions left me uncertain—I could narrow them down to two choices, but it often came down to a 50–50 guess.
 In the end, I failed.